chiraggupta/ChiragGupta.com/_posts/2022-01-01-reflect-on-your-career.md

 categories: blog
 ---

 A few years ago my wife started a yearly journal where we write about the last year and set goals for the new year.
 I was going about doing my bit for 2021 but that spiralled me into reflecting upon my whole career.
-I read [this excellent article about wasting your career](https://apoorvagovind.substack.com/p/how-to-waste-your-career-one-comfortable) and realised that while it's excellent advice, the indicators don’t exactly match my criteria of defining a wasteful period in my career.
-So [obviously](https://xkcd.com/927/), I decided to define my own set of indicators.
+I read [this excellent article about wasting your career](https://apoorvagovind.substack.com/p/how-to-waste-your-career-one-comfortable) and got inspired to go through the exercise.
+I soon realised that while it's excellent advice, the indicators don’t exactly match my criteria of defining a wasteful period so, [obviously](https://xkcd.com/927/), I decided to define my own.

 ## Indicators of a useful period in your career